sarinstein-yan/poly2graph_dev/README.md

-# spectral-topology
+# Poly2Graph

-Utensils for spectral topology project.
+Poly2Graph is a Python package for non-Hermitian spectral graph.